gunh0/aws-security-hub/README.md

   - [x] [DocumentDB.2] Amazon DocumentDB clusters should have an adequate backup retention period
   - [x] [DocumentDB.3] Amazon DocumentDB manual cluster snapshots should not be public
   - [x] [DocumentDB.4] Amazon DocumentDB clusters should publish audit logs to CloudWatch Logs
+  - [x] [DocumentDB.5] Amazon DocumentDB clusters should have deletion protection enabled
 - **Security Hub controls for DynamoDB**
 - **Amazon EC2 controls**
   - [x] [EC2.1] Amazon EBS snapshots should not be publicly restorable